 Cuban Black Beans (vegan, gluten free, sugar free, nut free, grain free)

 When my family started transitioning to a clean eating lifestyle, one of my first go-to meals was black beans and brown rice.
 Both are easy to doctor up to your taste preference, very budget friendly, and easy to prepare a head of time.
-This particular recipe was introduced to me by a coworker who has been using it for years.
+The recipe that inspired what you are about to nom on was introduced to me by a coworker who has been making something similar for years.
 For so long, in fact, that she couldn't tell me where it originated from.
-So, to whoever created this recipe, I deeply thank you, because as soon as I made them, I knew I could never go back to canned black beans.
 The Cuban black beans are so flavorful and hearty and the aroma is that of a true comfort food.
 My daughter, husband, guest, neighbors, and anyone else I have ever fed this recipe to spends the entire meal going "Mmmmmmm".

 This recipe is a bit of a labor of love, as it is certainly not quick.
 However, it is the perfect rainy Sunday afternoon project that can easily be frozen for easy future meals.
 The key to a good Cuban black bean (says the girl who doesn't have a speck of Cuban in her family tree) is to let them rest overnight.
 I find this with almost all recipes that involve cooking a dry bean, but it is especially true for this one.
 My rule of thumb is that beans always, always taste better on day #2, also making this the perfect "prepare ahead" dish.